 Because we measured over 800 training programs and found that only 1-in-5 participants changed their on-the-job behavior and performance after stand-alone training.
 Stand-alone generic training programs tend to overwhelm participants with a lengthy list of managerial skills that all sound good (e.g., goal setting, meeting facilitation, coaching conversations, communication, decision making, conflict management, etc.) but do not create the level of relevance required for true behavior change.

 Instead, identify the critical three to five scenarios and skills that will have the greatest impact on your new manager, their boss, and their team in a way that aligns with the organization’s strategic priorities and talent management plans.
 Then invest the time and resources to train, coach, and reinforce them.

-Common New Manager Challenges to Prepare For
+Common New Supervisor Challenges to Prepare For

-Assuming you provide the training and follow-up that will set your new manager up to succeed, be aware of the common challenges they will face.
+Assuming you provide the relevant training and follow-up that will set your new manager up to succeed, be aware of the common challenges they will face.
 It will make you better able to support them as they navigate the demands of management.

 Bad Managers = Bad Business